wil2005-development/rena-legacy/CONTRIBUTING.md

 ## Contributing Guidelines

 #### A brief description about this project
-* Project Crimsonite-02(Codename Rena) is a Discord Bot made for the sake of learning.
+* Rena is a Discord Bot made for the sake of learning.
 Everyone is welcome to contribute regardless of their programming knowledge.
 Even the author of this project is a novice to programming, so you might find the code very messy.

 #### How to contribute to Rena